austin-liujinjian/austin-liujinjian.github.io/_pages/misc.md

     <p>
         In addition, I have long held a deep passion for reading, with wide-ranging interests spanning literature, history, and especially philosophy.
-This includes both Chinese philosophy, such as the
+This includes both traditional Chinese philosophy, such as the
         <span style="font-family: KaiTi, serif;">四书</span> (Four Books) and
         <span style="font-family: KaiTi, serif;">五经</span> (Five Classics), as well as Western philosophy.
-        I even spent some time learning a bit of Latin, though only at a very beginner level.
+        I once spent some time learning a bit of Latin, though only at a very beginner level.
     </p>

     <p>
         Recently, I’ve become especially passionate about studying the
-        <span style="font-family: KaiTi, serif;">易经</span> (*I Ching*) and immersing myself in Chinese history —
+        <span style="font-family: KaiTi, serif;">易经</span> (I Ching) and immersing myself in Chinese history —
         particularly the Song Dynasty and the Southern Ming period.
 I have long admired the life and writings of
-        <span style="font-family: KaiTi, serif;">文天祥</span> (Wen Tianxiang), whose unwavering spirit continues to inspire me.
+        <span style="font-family: KaiTi, serif;">文天祥</span> (Wen Tianxiang) — his life and spirit have long stirred my soul, awakening in me a deep passion for Love, Wisdom, Transcendence, and a faith in "<span style="font-family: KaiTi, serif;">天</span>", the One beyond the self.
     </p>

     <p>